Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 Januari 2025 21.24.01 UTC
+- WIB: Kamis, 2 Januari 2025 22.24.19 UTC
-- WITA: Kamis, 2 Januari 2025 22.24.01 UTC
+- WITA: Kamis, 2 Januari 2025 23.24.19 UTC
-- WIT: Kamis, 2 Januari 2025 23.24.01 UTC
+- WIT: Jumat, 3 Januari 2025 00.24.19 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: technology
+Kategori: friendship